Cheap group travel insurance

 How does group travel insurance work?

-For group cover, you should make sure you have enough cover for the highest possible claim you could make – for example, if everyone's luggage went missing or an accident meant you all had to be repatriated.
-Make sure the whole party know any single-item limits too – so they’re aware of the maximum that could be claimed for any one item.
+Make sure you have enough cover for the largest claim you could make – for example, if everyone’s luggage goes missing or an accident means you all have to be repatriated.
+Make sure the whole party knows any single-item limits, so they know the maximum they can claim for any one item.

-If you’re booking your own group trip that isn’t ATOL protected as part of a package holiday, it’s especially important to make sure you have the right cover in case the travel company or airline goes bust.
+If you’re booking your own trip that isn’t ATOL protected, it’s especially important to make sure you’re covered if the travel company or airline goes bust.

 What won’t group travel insurance cover?

-As with all travel insurance, there are exclusions to watch out for, including:
+As with all travel insurance, there are exclusions to watch out for:

 • Alcohol or drug misuse – when you’re with friends, it’s normal to want to let your hair down.
-But if your insurance provider believes excessive drinking or drug use led to a claim, it’s likely to be rejected.
+But if your insurance provider believes your claim resulted from excessive drinking or drug use, they’ll likely reject it.
+You’re also unlikely to be covered if a claim is the result of you breaking the law.

-• Extreme sports – group activities are great fun on holiday, but make sure you’re covered for everything you want to do.
-Standard travel insurance policies often won’t cover you for riskier activities like bungee jumping, jet skiing and white-water rafting, although some group policies will.
+• Extreme sports – make sure you’re covered if you want to try activities like bungee jumping, jet skiing or white-water rafting.
 You may need to pay a bit extra to add certain activities to your policy.

 Is travel insurance cheaper for groups?

-Group travel insurance could be cheaper than buying individual cover – but not always.
-Prices will vary depending on the insurance provider, the size of your group and a whole host of other factors.
+Group travel insurance could be cheaper than individual cover – but not always.
+Prices vary depending on the insurance provider, the size of your group and a whole host of other factors.

-Always compare travel insurance to find a policy and a price that’s right for you.
+Some insurance providers increase the excess with each additional traveller, which can quickly mount up.
+Always compare travel insurance to find a policy and price that’s right for you.

 How can I reduce the cost of group travel insurance?

-You might be able to save money on your group travel insurance premiums by:
+You might be able to save money on your group travel insurance by:

-• Choosing a higher excess – increasing the amount you agree to pay towards a claim may reduce the cost of the policy.
-But you all need to be able to afford it if you make a claim.
+• Choosing a higher excess – increasing the amount you pay towards a claim may mean a cheaper policy.
+But make sure you can afford the excess if you need to claim.

-• Getting free child cover – you can often find deals where children under a certain age are included for free.
+• Getting free child cover – sometimes children under a certain age are included free.

-• Comparing cover – a group policy may not always be your best option, so be sure to compare the price of individual cover too to see if this gives you a better deal.
+• Comparing cover – a group policy might not always be your best option, so compare individual cover too to make sure you get the right deal.

 Frequently asked questions